HouseSimOn/PicoSdkStartTemplate/README.md

 # PicoSdkTests
-Repo used to perform work with Pi Pico SDK
+Repo used to perform tests with Pi Pico SDK

 ## Performed steps